nikitavoloboev/data/docs/web/swc.md

 - [storybook-addon-swc](https://github.com/Karibash/storybook-addon-swc) - Storybook add-on to enable SWC builds.
 - [SWC Viewer](https://github.com/IvanRodriCalleja/swc-viewer) - CLI tool that runs a desktop application in order to give a fast visual feedback to swc developers about the transformations they are developing.
 - [SWC CSS Playground](https://swc-css.netlify.app/) ([Code](https://github.com/g-plane/swc-css-playground))
+- [Rathernot](https://github.com/CPTNB/rathernot) - Web Linker.
+Takes all your web files and smushes them into a single executable binary.